 Communicating Clearly With The Principal

-Maintaining open dialogue with the principal ensures their wishes are accurately understood.
+Maintaining an open dialogue with the principal ensures their wishes are accurately understood.
 Agents should actively listen to their priorities regarding finances, healthcare, and personal matters, documenting critical preferences.
 When the principal’s condition limits direct communication, reviewing any prior written directives or preferences becomes essential.

 Consistent updates on actions taken help reinforce trust in the relationship.
 For example, an agent managing financial investments should inform the principal of changes or decisions made on their behalf, ensuring alignment with established objectives.